NabuCasa/pycognito/README.md

 An exception will be thrown if they do not pass verification.
 It can be useful to call this method immediately after instantiation when you're providing externally-remembered tokens to the `Cognito()` constructor.
 Note that if you're calling `check_tokens()` after instantitation, you'll still want to call `verify_tokens()` afterwards it in case it did nothing.
+This method also ensures that the `id_claims` and `access_claims` attributes are set with the verified claims from each token.

 ```python
 u = Cognito('your-user-pool-id','your-client-id',